overview/overview-server/README.md

 - email info@overviewdocs.com
 - Or post in the [user forum](https://groups.google.com/forum/?fromgroups=#!forum/overview-users)

-This software is Copyright 2011-2014 The Associated Press, and distributed under the terms of the GNU Affero General Public License.
+This software is Copyright 2011-2016 Jonathan Stray, and distributed under the terms of the GNU Affero General Public License.
 See the LICENSE file for details.